YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

 **# Defaults    secure_path = ...**

 ## Setting host names
 It is easier to work with meaningfull hostname.
 Command:
   **sudo hostnamectl set-hostname <host-name>**  (e.g: k8s-a, k8s-b, k8s-c k8s-control)
 Then, logout and login, to enable the change.

 ## Edit /etc/hosts

 Make it easier to access each host.
-Update all /etc/hosts files to know each other.
+Update all /etc/hosts files so that all noeds know each other.
 Here are the lines I added to all of my master and nodes:
 192.168.122.10 k8s-control
 192.168.122.11 k8s-a
 192.168.122.12 k8s-b
 192.168.122.13 k8s-c

 ## Enable kernel modules for containerd